 An analysis of the above-mentioned is:

 - A rape offender is always a man

 - A rape victim is always a woman

 Therefore, the whole definition takes the rape of only women into account and there is no provision for male or third gender rape.
-It shows that if a male rapes another male or female rape a male, there's no particular law in India.
-All other laws and sections are meant for females only.
+It shows that if a male rapes another male or female rape a male, there’s no particular law in India.
+The needs and rights of women alone are the primary focus of all other laws and sections.
 This inequality in the treatment of male rape as a result of female rape affects the equality of our constitution.
-While the meaning of rape is only limited to penetration of the penis or any object in the vagina, the male rape cases are increasing intensively, however, due to the law no action is being taken.
-One such incident took place in 2018 where 4 men in Ghaziabad raped a 20-year-old boy, and an object was inserted into his rectum, but no case was registered as it does not abide by the law.

-Consequently, there is a dire need to amend the rape laws of our country which should not be gender-specific and should consider all the genders as victims and preparators.
-The Patricentric society effeminate males who are raped and as a result, it is less reported.
-While the POSCO act remains gender-neutral there are still to be amendments made in section 375 of IPC.
+Consequently, there is a dire need to amend the molest laws of our country which should not be gender-specific and should consider all the genders as victims and preparators.
+The Patricentric society effeminates males who are raped and as a result, it is less reported.
+Although the POSCO Act upholds gender neutrality, Section 375 of the IPC still need modifications.